flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180318-18-04-17-barbara-bush-quotes.md

     Now](https://www.youtube.com/embed/6VhmyA4Kd80?enablejsapi=1&autoplay=1&rel=0)
   card_citation: Watch Now
 card_3:
-  card_text: "> a\x1CI was combing her hair and holding her hand.
+  card_text: "> ax1CI was combing her hair and holding her hand.
 I saw that little body, I saw her spirit go…Robin to me is a joy.
 She’s like an angel to me; she’s not a sadness or a sorrow.
-Those little fat arms around my neck.”\n> \n> Barbara Bush, 2012, speaking about the death of her first daughter, Robin, at age 3 to leukemia, the grief that followed, & the perspective that came years later."
+Those little fat arms around my neck.”n> n> Barbara Bush, 2012, speaking about the death of her first daughter, Robin, at age 3 to leukemia, the grief that followed, & the perspective that came years later."
   card_citation: ''
 card_4:
   card_text: >-